raganwald/braythwayt.com/_posts/2014-02-11-self-victimization.md

 [^hymen]: Or it's [that you can kill anyone](http://cli.ps/gBAdr)

-The problem with victimization is that it is depressing.
-For us.
+The problem with victimization is that it is depressing. *For us*.
 Seriously, treating ourselves as victims feels like it motivates us to action, and thus it must be associated with action and taking charge.
 But it isn't associated with action, it's associated with *reaction*, with responding to the choices of others.

 If I am walking in the forest and a wolf attacks me, I may drive it off or even kill it.
 Too bad for the wolf, I am the master.
 But note that I did not enter the forest to hunt for wolves, even if the wolf lies dead, it's choices dictated the course of my life, not my choices.